gregjbs/docker-gitolite-cgit/README.md

 ## Final launch

 You can now run the final container.
-It will use the previoulsy created volume `git-data`.
+It will use the previoulsy created volumes `git-data` and `git-ssh`.
 Now we can give a name to this container and we have to NAT ports 22 et 80 to the host.
 Of course you may have to adapt the command line to your network.

-    $ docker run --name gitolite-cgit-srv -dit -v git-data:/home/git -p 20080:80 -p 20022:22 gjbs84/gitolite-cgit:lastest
+    $ docker run --name gitolite-cgit-srv -dit -v git-data:/home/git -v git-ssh:/etc/ssh -p 20080:80 -p 20022:22 gjbs84/gitolite-cgit:lastest

-If you have chosen the bindmount way (here `/srv/git-data`) :
+If you have chosen the bindmount way :

-    $ docker run --name gitolite-cgit-srv -dit -v /srv/git-data:/home/git -p 20080:80 -p 20022:22 gjbs84/gitolite-cgit:lastest
+    $ docker run --name gitolite-cgit-srv -dit -v /srv/git-data:/home/git -v /srv/git-ssh:/etc/ssh -p 20080:80 -p 20022:22 gjbs84/gitolite-cgit:lastest

 It's now time to check if everythings is right !
 Let's clone the `testing` repository.